mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 Previously, devices needed to be 'enabled' to indicate the application is ready to receive data via reading or scanning and 'disabled' to stop the flow of information from the device to the application.

 You no longer need to Enable or Disable devices, except for scan devices.
-'Enable' is now POST `/scan/v2/startscanning` and 'Disable' is now POST `/scan/v2/stopscanning`.
+'Enable' is now <span class="method post">POST</span> `/scan/v2/startscanning` and 'Disable' is now <span class="method post">POST</span> `/scan/v2/stopscanning`.
 The `/scan/v2/startscanning` request readies the device to start scanning airport documents.

 ### No AEA Command Request